EDITORIAL: Trump tax plan puts ultra-rich before the middle class

 A better tax code would be simpler.
 Trump’s got that right.
 The current code is impossibly complex.
 And the GOP plan includes small touches that are sure to appeal to most of us, such as a tax credit of $500 for families taking care of an elderly person.

-But at time when the rich grow richer while the middle class shrinks, lowering the top tax rate for America’s wealthiest people is more than unwise.
+But at a time when the rich grow richer while the middle class shrinks, lowering the top tax rate for America’s wealthiest people is more than unwise.
 It is immoral.

 Send letters to: letters@suntimes.com.